JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 The Kotlin/JS plugin automatically configures its tasks for working with the selected environment.
 This includes downloading and installing the required environment and dependencies for running and testing the application.
 This allows developers to build, run, and test simple projects without additional configuration.
 For projects targeting Node.js, there are also an option to use an existing Node.js installation.
-Learn how to [disable downloading Node.js](#disable-node-js-downloading).
+Learn how to [use pre-installed Node.js](#use-pre-installed-node-js).